Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Mark ‘Bez’ Berry

-The Glad Mondays’ star, who was reportedly seen by The Solar arriving at Dancing On Ice auditions, wouldn’t be a stunning choose for Dancing on Ice after proving well-liked on Superstar Gogglebox this 12 months.
+The Blissful Mondays’ star, who was reportedly seen by The Solar arriving at Dancing On Ice auditions, wouldn’t be a stunning decide for Dancing on Ice after proving well-liked on Movie star Gogglebox this 12 months.

 Luke Trotman